fund-model/MimiFUND.jl/doc/science.md

 Team, 2001).

 We assume that all regions are in a steady state after the year 2300.
-For the years 2301-3000per capita income growth rates are constant and equal to the values of the year 2300, while population does not change.
+For the years 2301-3000 per capita income growth rates are constant and equal to the values of the year 2300, while population does not change.

 3. Emission, abatement and costs
 ================================

 3.1.
-Carbon dioxide (CO2)
+Carbon dioxide (CO~2~)
 -------------------------

 Carbon dioxide emissions are calculated on the basis of the Kaya